DFO-Ocean-Navigator/Ocean-Navigator-Manual/README.md

 ### Known Bugs

  Below is a summary of some of the known bugs in this program that are being worked on.
 More details and a <a href="https://github.com/DFO-Ocean-Navigator/Ocean-Data-Map-Project/issues" target="_blank">full list of bugs</a> can be found on our <a href="https://github.com/DFO-Ocean-Navigator/Ocean-Data-Map-Project" target="_blank">GitHub page</a>.
+If you would like to report a bug that is not listed in the bug tracker please contact oceandatamap@gmail.com .

  If you have a hard time opening links on this page please try pasting https://dfo-ocean-navigator.github.io/Ocean-Navigator-Manual/ into youor broswer or right click on the link and select open in a new tab.